-- As an "Essentials Innovator for Supporting Life," that is committed to a prosperous society and cycle of nature, through efforts in the three business areas of food, water, and the environment, we will carry out the initiatives below in order - Forecasts Indicate Insufficient Food Resources and Fewer Agricultural Workers, - Serious Issues in Water Shortages, Floods, and Aging Infrastructure - Population Growth Spurs Urbanization, Raising Demand for Better Social and - By solving social issues in these three business areas, we will become the "Global Major Brand Kubota" that we aspire to, i.e., one that can make the greatest contribution to society by earning the trust of the greatest number of customers.
+As an "Essentials Innovator for Supporting Life," that is committed to a prosperous society and cycle of nature, through efforts in the three business areas of food, water, and the environment, we will carry out the initiatives below in order to help solve social issues.

+- Forecasts Indicate Insufficient Food Resources and Fewer Agricultural Workers, - Serious Issues in Water Shortages, Floods, and Aging Infrastructure - Population Growth Spurs Urbanization, Raising Demand for Better Social and Industrial Infrastructure

+By solving social issues in these three business areas, we will become the "Global Major Brand Kubota" that we aspire to, i.e., one that can make the greatest contribution to society by earning the trust of the greatest number of customers.